Celebrity Couples Who Follow Vegan Diets Together

 In 2008, DeGeneres revealed on her talk show, The Ellen DeGeneres Show, that she became vegan after watching the documentary Earthlings.
 “I’ve always called myself an animal lover.
 And yet I ate them,” DeGeneres told Yahoo in 2012.
 “Someone mentioned, ‘If you knew what chicken looked like or you knew how chicken was made, you’d never eat it again.
 Something snapped.”

 DeGeneres’s wife, Portia de Rossi, went vegan around the same time when the couple moved to a farm in California and became closer with animals.
 “I always thought going vegan would be difficult, but I genuinely don’t crave meat or cheese.
-And I feel happier, like I’m contributing to making the world a less violent place,” de Rossi told O magazine.
+And I feel happier, like I’m contributing to making the world a less violent place,” De Rossi told O magazine.

 However, DeGeneres’s vegan journey hasn’t been without its ups and downs.
 At a press conference for Finding Dory in 2016, DeGeneres revealed that she started eating fish—though, she admits, that she doesn’t do it often.
 “When we did Nemo I was eating fish and then I became a vegan for most of those years.
 And then I just recently started eating fish,” she said.
 “I rarely eat fish.
 I don’t really enjoy eating fish.”